Skip to Site Header Skip to Main Content Skip to Footer

 Sleep disorders, lifestyle choices, and environmental disturbances can cause fragmented sleep.
 Quality sleep is crucial for maintaining physical health and cognitive functions.

-It's estimated that 50 to 70 million Americans are affected by sleep disorders, which can impede daily activities and negatively impact both health and longevity.
+It's estimated that 50 to 70 million Americans are affected by sleep disorders and poor sleep hygiene, which can impede daily activities and negatively impact both health and longevity.
 [1]

 Imagine trying to watch a movie while the screen keeps flickering – interrupted or fragmented sleep is just as disruptive to our rest.